pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 way end-users interact with binaries.

 The `universal2` "fat wheel" solution also works well for macOS.
-The definition of `universal2` is a hard-coded accomodation for one specific (albiet common) multi-architecture configuration, and involves a number of specific accomodations in the Python ecosystem (e.g., a macOS-specific architecture lookup scheme).
+The definition of `universal2` is a hard-coded accomodation for one specific (albeit common) multi-architecture configuration, and involves a number of specific accomodations in the Python ecosystem (e.g., a macOS-specific architecture lookup scheme).